 By integrating Colleague Connect into your organization's peer coaching program, you empower employees to engage in relaxed, non-work-related conversations that can lead to innovative problem-solving and knowledge sharing.

-How to plan and implement a peer coaching program where you work
+How to plan and implement a peer coaching model

 Starting a peer coaching program isn’t as difficult as it might sound.
-With a solid strategy and the right tools, such as Together’s mentoring software, you’ll be able to get your peer coaching program running quickly.
+With a solid strategy and the right tools, such as Together’s Colleague Connect tool, you’ll be able to get your peer coaching program running quickly.
 Here are some steps you can follow in the planning and implementation process.

-What’s the goal behind your peer-to-peer coaching program?
+Define the goal of your peer coaching model

 It’s vital to define the goal or objective of your peer-to-peer coaching program.